ncats/herg-ml/README.md

 ## Web-based Predictions

-A web-based prediction service will be made available soon.
-If you experience troubles executing the currently available models, please [contact us](mailto:vishalbabu.siramshetty@nih.gov?subject=[GitHub]%20hERG%20Models).
+A web-based prediction service will be made available in future.
+If you experience troubles using the currently available models, please [contact us](mailto:vishalbabu.siramshetty@nih.gov?subject=[GitHub]%20hERG%20Models).